Connie Francis: 1959–1973: International recording star

 Between 1958 and 1964, Francis was the most popular female singer in the United States, with her popularity and chart consistency rivalled only by Brenda Lee.
 However, due to music trends in the early and mid-1960s, especially the British Invasion, Francis's chart success on Billboards Hot 100 began to wane after 1963.
 Her final top-ten hit, "Vacation", co-written by Francis herself, was released in 1962.
 A number of Francis's singles reached the top 40 on the U.S. Hot 100 in the mid-1960s, with her last top-40 entry in 1964 being her cover version of "Be Anything (but Be Mine)", a 1952 song made famous by singer/bandleader Eddy Howard.
-Despite her declining success on the Hot 100, Francis remained a top concert draw, and her singles—with a more mature style—were charting on the top quarter of Billboards Adult Contemporary Charts and sometimes even reached Billboards Country Charts.
+Despite her declining success on the Hot 100, Francis remained a top concert draw, and her singles—with a more mature style—were charting on the top quarter of Billboards Adult Contemporary Charts (then known as the Easy Listening charts).
+According to critics, A New Kind of Connie... marked the shift to adult-oriented material.
 Francis enjoyed lasting chart success in the U.S. until her contract with MGM Records expired in 1969.

-In 1965, Francis participated in that year's edition of the annual Sanremo Festival, where her team partner was Gigliola Cinquetti and she presented "Ho bisogno di vederti", which finished number 5 in the final rankings.
+In 1965, Francis participated in that year's edition of the annual Sanremo Festival, where her team partner was Gigliola Cinquetti and she presented "Ho bisogno di vederti", which reached the final.
+Francis returned to Sanremo in 1967 to present "Canta ragazzina" with her team partner Bobby Solo.
+In the U.S., however, "Time Alone Will Tell", Francis's cover version of Sanremo's 1967 winning entry "Non pensare a me" which had been presented by Iva Zanicchi and Claudio Villa, peaked at number 94 on Billboard's Hot 100 and at number 14 on Billboard's AC charts.